Constitution and By-Laws

 Minutes of the General Meeting, which shall be finalised by the Secretary, shall be presented to all Institutional Members and shall be confirmed at a subsequent meeting.

 An Annual Report, which consists of an annual report of the Association’s activities prepared by the Vice Presidents and an annual financial report prepared by the Treasurer, shall be submitted to a subsequent General Meeting and shall be presented to Institutional Members through the APLAP website or other means.

 1.6.1 – The host Librarian/Director for each Conference shall, in consultation with the Executive Committee of the Association:

-Convene the Conference, draw up its program, solicit contributions and papers and keep members informed of progress.
+Convene the Conference, draw up its program, solicit contributions and Conference papers and keep Institutional Members informed of progress.
 Tours to Libraries and information facilities of particular interest may be included in the program.